Program Director (Peru)

 Alex spends most of the year in the Sacred Valley overseeing the project and helping to coordinate growth and improvement of the dormitory.
 A graduate of Brandeis University, Alex has worked leading service trips to Peru and Costa Rica since 2005.
 He has traveled extensively throughout South and Central America including time building houses with Habitat for Humanity in Costa Rica and studying the Landless Workers Movement in northeastern Brazil.
 Alex has an intimate knowledge of the Sacred Valley and has worked with local communities and the regional government in efforts to improve rural sanitation, build infrastructure for sustainable economic development and install electricity in rural communities.

 PH: (973) 632 6362 (USA)

 Christie has been involved with the Sacred Valley Project since completing her graduate internship with us in 2010.
-Christie is now focused on sustainable development for the program, growing our network of friends, partners and supporters and serving as a liaison between our donors and staff in Peru.
+Christie is now focused on sustainable development for the program, growing our network of friends, partners and supporters and serving as a liaison between our US friends and staff in Peru.
 Christie received her M.A. in Intercultural Relations with a focus in International Education from Lesley University in 2010 and graduated with a B.A. in Spanish and a minor in Communications from Rollins College in 2005.
 Christie’s experience with International Education has taken her from running community service programs in Costa Rica and Peru, teaching English in Spain, and working with study abroad and exchange students at Middlebury College, to managing study abroad admissions for programs in Australia, New Zealand and Spain with GlobaLinks Learning Abroad.
-Now as our Director of Development, Christie hopes to influence the growth of the project so that we can continue to reach more students, families and communities of the Sacred Valley.
+Christie hopes to influence the growth of the project so that we can continue to reach more students, families and communities of the Sacred Valley.
 Christie is based in Boulder, Colorado.

 Email: firstname.lastname@example.org PH: 704-968-8626 (USA)